 When the TWDB introduced this new program to the market in 2015, it established strong benchmark pricing for future transactions and accomplished this through a comprehensive investor outreach program.
 Focusing on the transaction goals for each prioritization cycle, the TWDB has continued the investor outreach program.
 Each SWIRFT bond sale utilizes an "internet roadshow" that provides potential investors with information on the legislative and programmatic aspects of SWIFT and SWIRFT, along with information specific to the transaction (e.g., the political subdivision obligations to be funded with bond proceeds).
-Additionally, oneon-one and group meetings with market participants have proven to be valuable opportunities to explain the structural components of the SWIFT program.
+Additionally, one-on-one and group meetings with market participants have proven to be valuable opportunities to explain the structural components of the SWIFT program.

 Because of the 50-year planning horizon and numerous variables that impact the program, the SWIFT program will continue to evolve over time.
-Flexibility embedded into the structure of the program, as well as active management by the agency's full-time Board, will allow the TWDB to identify and implement any needed changes to ensure the long-term success of the program.
+An example of this is the Board's December 2023 implementation of a new credit enhancement policy.
+This policy states that for any new SWIFT application, if the underlying credit is rated by a credit rating agency, the applicant must continue to obtain a rating throughout the life of the financing.
+It also requires applicants to obtain a rating on their proposed credit if the total of the amount applied for and any outstanding balances for that same credit within the SWIFT program exceed 4 percent of the agency's SWIFT program portfolio.
+The flexibility embedded into the structure of the program, as well as active management by the agency's full-time Board, will continue to allow the TWDB to identify and implement any needed changes to ensure the long-term success of the program.